ethereum/go-ethereum/content/docs/interacting_with_geth/RPC/graphql.md

 ### Query

 Reading out data from Geth is the biggest use-case for GraphQL.
-However after trying out queries in the UI you may want to do it programmatically.
-You can consult the official [docs](graphql-code) to find bindings for your language.
-Or use your favorite tool for sending HTTP requests.
-For sake of completeness we briefly touch on two approaches here.
-First via cURL, and second via a JS script.
+In addition to using the UI queries can also be sent programmatically.
+The official GraphQL[docs](graphql-code) explain how to find bindings for many languages, or send http requests from the terminal using tools such as Curl.

-Here's how you'd get the latest block's number via cURL.
+For example, the code snippet below shows how to obtain the latest block number using Curl.
 Note the use of a JSON object for the data section:

 ```bash
 ❯ curl -X POST http://localhost:8545/graphql -H "Content-Type: application/json" --data '{ "query": "query { block { number } }" }'